-Holding a busy court practice, he regularly appears in the County Court, the Property Chamber of the First-tier and Upper-tier Tribunals and the High Court, both in his own right and as a junior.
-He has acted as a junior counsel in the Supreme Court.
-Some notable cases are listed below.
+He regularly appears in the County Court, the Property Chamber of the First-tier and Upper-tier Tribunals and the High Court, and has acted as junior counsel before the Supreme Court.

-Daniel frequently advises and acts in disputes in the following areas:
+Daniel frequently advises and is instructed in disputes in the following areas:

 - Interpretation & rectification